Consortium guide London area group Checked 3 Apr 2026

 A consistent and supportive routine can help your child approach the exam with confidence and readiness.

 The live process usually sits with the Sutton selective schools and their linked admissions processes.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.